austinrutta/account_us/doc/design.rst

 Tax chart structure
 -------------------

-On the other hand, sales and use taxes in the US are handled at the state (subdivision) level.
-Each state has prescribed its own chart of of taxes and tax codes.
+Unlike the `financial chart structure`_, sales and use taxes in the US are handled at the state (subdivision) level and each state has prescribed its own chart of of taxes and tax codes.
 Due to the immense task of compiling tax information for all 50 states, I have taken the path of grouping state taxes into separate submodules according to legal jurisdiction.
 This is a more iterative and flexible approach for small and medium business to take and doesn't necessitate integration with a 3rd-party like TaxJar or AvaTax.
 Contributions are welcome.

 Currently existing tax modules (in some level of completeness) include: